ArthurJWH/GLOW/docs/info.md

     - `Camera start delay` : is the delay itt takes the camera to record after it starts;
     - `Camera sampling interval`  : is the interval between image capturing;
     - machine specific codes to turn on/off and start the camera;

+Obs.: `Cooldown intertracks`, `Cooldown interlayers` and `Cooldown interobjects` can be a value or a sequence of values separated by "," (e.g. 1,2,3).
+If a sequence is given the code will loop through it, restarting on every layer if intertracks or object if interobjects.

 ### Machine Specific Code
  - indices: are the number by which the machine refers to each component;